 Before we get into harmonizing with counterpoints, it is important that you understand a few things.
 Counterpointing requires basic theoretical knowledge.
 While you don’t need to be a theory guru, it is important that you understand musical intervals and their relationships.
 It is also dire that you know at least the basic major and minor scales on guitar.

-For our example, we will follow a basic C Major pattern and harmonize it using counterpoint, because C Major is the only Major key which contains to sharps or flats.
+For our example, we will follow a basic C Major pattern and harmonize it using counterpoint, because C Major is the only Major key that contains no sharps or flats.